DarthGigi/MinionAH-Newsroom/src/pages/terms-of-service.md

 - Not use MinionAH in any way that is unlawful, illegal, fraudulent, or harmful, or in connection with any unlawful, illegal, fraudulent, or harmful purpose or activity.
 - Not share or distribute malicious clones of MinionAH.
 - Keep your login credentials secure and do not share them with unauthorized users.
-- Ensure that you meet any age requirements and have parental consent if you are under a certain age.
+- Ensure that you meet any age requirements for using Social Media Platforms and have parental consent if you are under the age of majority in your jurisdiction.

+By using MinionAH, you agree to comply with these terms and conditions and our [Privacy Policy](/privacy-policy).
+If you do not agree to these terms, you may not use MinionAH.

 ## User Feedback and Support